The Silent Killers

 Research is ongoing to better understand why ghost nets end up in the ocean, yet the cause and magnitude of the negative impact of ghost nets on the economic and ecological resources in the Indian Ocean remain unknown.

 The Olive Ridley Project focuses on identifying the key factors contributing to ghost nets in the Indian Ocean, some of which are:

 - Fishery conflicts or vandalism;

 - Poor or no access to disposal or recycling facilities;

 - Destructive fishing techniques.

-Problematic Fishing Techniques that Create Ghost Nets
+Problematic Fishing Techniques Cause Ghost Nets

 Many fishing techniques and practices are destructive to the marine environment by causing over-fishing, massive by-catch, damage to the sea bottom and coral reefs, and ghost fishing.
 Trawling and the use of gillnets, purse seine and FADs (Fish Aggregating Devices) are some of the problematic fishing techniques that create ghost nets.
 Pole and line, the primary fishing technique in the Maldives, is a low impact and sustainable fishing technique.

 The dominant fishing gear in the Indian Ocean is gillnets.
 Gillnets contributes as much as 30-40% of the total catch in artisanal and semi-industrial fisheries.

 Gillnets are sets of panels of uniform mesh size, which form a large net-wall hanging vertically in the water.
 Suspended in the top- or mid-depths of the water (a drift gillnet), or anchored to the seafloor (bottom gillnet), gillnets trap fish by their gills.
 They are very effective – and particularly destructive.